Belli (film): Production

 Mussanje Mahesh returned to direction with Belli after a three-year hiatus.
 He wanted to cast Shiva Rajkumar in his film titled Maha Shivaratri which "unfortunately, ... got shelved".
 He later narrated the story of Belli which Shiva liked and signed to play the eponymous lead.
 Mahesh said that Shiva's character would be seen "in three shades".
 Vinod Prabhakar, Prashanth, Deepak and Venkatesh Prasad were cast to play parallel leads alongside Shiva.
 It was reported in March 2014 that Kriti Kharbanda would play the female lead opposite Shiva.

 Filming began on 19 March 2014 in Bangalore.
 A few days prior to the release Mahesh revealed that Shiva portrays a "mentally unstable character" in the film.

 Reception

-The film opened with average to negative reviews from critics who noted the plot's similarities to Shiva Rajkumar's films from the previous decade.
+The film opened with average to negative reviews from critics who noted the plot's similarities to Shiva Rajkumar's films from the previous decade, including the cult classic Om (1995), and Jogi (2005).

 Soundtrack

 The film's score and soundtrack were composed by V. Sridhar and the audio was created by Anand Audio.
 The audio was released on 28 September 2014 in the presence of the film's entire cast and crew.
 The event was held at a stadium in Bangalore.
 Minister D. K Shivakumar., also attended the event.
 The lyrics are written by Dr. Nagendra Prasad and Kaviraj.